-StatCrunch is powerful Web-based statistical software that allows users to perform complex analyses, share data sets, and generate compelling reports of their data.
-The vibrant online community offers thousands of data sets for students to analyze.
+StatCrunch is powerful, web-based statistical software that allows users to perform complex analyses, share data sets, and generate compelling reports.
+A vibrant online community offers more than 15,000 data sets for students to analyze.

 - Collect.
 Users can upload their own data to Stat-Crunch or search a large library of publicly shared data sets, spanning almost any topic of interest.
-Also, an online survey tool allows users to quickly collect data via Web-based surveys. - Crunch.
-A full range of numerical and graphical methods allow users to analyze and gain insights from any data set.
-Interactive graphics help users understand statistical concepts, and are available for export to enrich reports with visual representations of data. - Communicate.
+Also, an online survey tool allows users to quickly collect data via web-based surveys. - Crunch.
+A full range of numerical and graphical methods allows users to analyze and gain insights from any data set.
+Interactive graphics help users understand statistical concepts and are available for export to enrich reports with visual representations of data. - Communicate.
 Reporting options help users create a wide variety of visually appealing representations of their data.

 Full access to StatCrunch is available with a MyStatLab kit, and StatCrunch is available by itself to qualified adopters.
+StatCrunch Mobile is now available to access from your mobile device.
 For more information, visit our Web site at www.StatCrunch.com, or contact your Pearson representative.

-The Student Edition of MINITAB is a condensed version of the professional release of MINITAB statistical software.
+The Student Edition of MINITAB is a condensed version of the Professional release of MINITAB statistical software.
 It offers the full range of statistical methods and graphical capabilities, along with worksheets that can include up to 10,000 data points.
-Individual copies of the software can be bundled with the text (ISBN-13 978-0-13-143661-9; ISBN-10: 0-13-143661-9).
+Individual copies of the software can be bundled with the text (ISBN-13: 978-0-321-11313-9; ISBN-10: 0-321-11313-6) (CD only).

-JMP Student Edition is an easy-to-use, streamlined version of JMP desktop statistical discovery software from SAS Institute, Inc. and is available for bundling with the text (ISBN-13: 978-0-321-89164-8; ISBN-10: 0-321-89164-3).
+JMP Student Edition is an easy-to-use, streamlined version of JMP desktop statistical discovery software from SAS Institute, Inc. and is available for bundling with the text (ISBN-13: 978-0-321-89164-8 ISBN-10: 0-321-89164-3).